SCART: Simulation of Cyber Attacks for Real-Time: Method

 \item \textbf{Attack through the environment}

-A very large part of developing a simulation is adapting it to the real world.
+A huge part of developing a simulation is adapting it to the real world.
 As we all know, real-time systems receive input from their surroundings in a non-communicative manner.
-Accordingly, in most simulators it is necessary to simulate the elements of the environment such as wind, obstacles, sun and more.
-Many studies presented the threat using elements from the environment i.e. Patch Attacks, an Adversarial attacks on visual odometry systems \cite{nemcovsky2022physical}.
-Therefore, we will integrate our layer as part of the simulator, and thus use the simulator, and inject the desired attacks into the simulation environment. \end{itemize} Although SCART's capabilities extend to all the scenarios described, the experiments and evaluations in this work primarily focus on attacks through communication interfaces.
+Accordingly, in most simulators, it is necessary to simulate the elements of the environment, such as wind, obstacles, sun, and more.
+Many studies presented the threat using environmental elements, i.e., Patch Attacks and Adversarial attacks on visual odometry systems \cite{nemcovsky2022physical}.
+Therefore, we will integrate our layer as part of the simulator and thus use the simulator and inject the desired attacks into the simulation environment. \end{itemize} Although SCART's capabilities extend to all the scenarios described, the experiments and evaluations in this work primarily focus on attacks through communication interfaces.